pkivolowitz/CSC1100-J-2020/inter_python1.md.md

-# First experiments with Python
+# Day 1 experiments

-These snippets are intended to be annotated by the instructor, live, as you experiment yourself.
+These snippets are intended to be annotated by the instructor.
+After each, experiment yourself.

+Each of these demonstrate one or more important concepts.

 ```python
 perrykivolowitz@Perrys-MBP /tmp % python3